Special needs education

 Providing pupils with needs-based and qualified support

-Private special schools and day education centres currently lack sufficient qualified teaching staff.
-And the demand for specialists trained in special needs education is expected to increase further according to forecasts.
-There is therefore much to be said in favour of further education in special needs education:
+Private special schools and day centres currently lack sufficient numbers of qualified teaching staff.
+And, according to forecasts, the demand for professionals trained in special educational needs is likely to continue to rise.
+There are therefore many good reasons to pursue further education in special educational needs:

-• and more options and security in academic appointments.
+as well as more options and greater security in your career.

 What is taught in the further education programme in special needs education?